thecharlieblake/solitairenet/README.md

 # solitairenet
-> Solitaire deep graph learning library.
+> Solitaire deep learning library.

 This is currently a dummy project which I'm hoping to roll-out into something more substantial!